-Copies of the Institute's nondiscrimination, unlawful harassment, and other policies are available from Human Resources, any Student Affairs office, Dean's offices, the Women's Center, the Ombuds Office, the Staff and Faculty Consultation Center, and the Provost's Office.
+Copies of the Institute's nondiscrimination, unlawful harassment, and other policies are available from Human Resources, any Student Affairs office, Dean's offices, the Center for Diversity, the Staff and Faculty Consultation Center, and the Provost's Office.
 Policies are also published in the Caltech Catalog and the Employee Handbook, and are on the Caltech website.
 The policies and these procedures identify appropriate people on campus to contact with complaints.